M

 australian climate cooling

-These trends are worth monitoring as most Australian public policy is now based on the inaccurate premise that Australia's climate is warming rapidly.
+These trends are worth monitoring as most Australian public policy hostile to fossil fuels and targetted at renewable energy is now based on the inaccurate premise that Australia's climate is warming rapidly.

 Top of page